y0ungchoi/y0ungchoi.github.io/portfolio.md

 * [Lotto Generator] (2019.06)
   * Check the code from [GitHub](https://github.com/emily7485/js-example-LottoGenerator.git)
   * [See the result](https://emily7485.github.io/js-example-LottoGenerator/lotto.html)
-  * Description: Generate 6 random numbers
+  * Description: Generate 6 random numbers and match it
   * Build with: HTML 5, CSS 3, JS

 <br>

 * [Naver Sign In] (2019.05)
 * Check the code from [GitHub](https://github.com/emily7485/css-example-NaverSignIn.git)
 * [See the result](https://emily7485.github.io/css-example-NaverSignIn/signin.html)